Changes to bus services during the Coronavirus pandemic

 Surrey County Council has worked with bus operators to identify those journeys at school times where capacity may be an issue with social distancing, depending on the number of passengers including students that wish to travel on those journeys.
 On those identified, a second bus will run at the same time as the normal one, morning and/or afternoon.
 In these cases, the second bus will be restricted to students and social distancing need not apply, as confirmed in government guidance to bus companies and local authorities, for bus journeys that are not open to the general public.

 A list of journeys being provided with a second bus, The list may change as time goes on.

-Should any bus service be identified as over-subscribed, as patronage builds, either on a journey open to the public or one closed to students, the council and bus operators will use best endeavours to provide extra capacity for students as swiftly as possible.
+Should any bus service be identified as over-subscribed, either on a journey open to the public or one closed to students, the council and bus operators will use best endeavours to provide extra capacity for students as swiftly as possible.

 School and college students may of course also travel on buses that are open to the general public, but subject to a reduced number of passengers for social distancing, as determined by the operator and the type of bus used.